 Classical model data is not acceptable.

-Estimated or typical model data is not acceptable for units after they are already connected to the ERCOT system.
+Estimated or typical model data is not acceptable for units after they have connected to the ERCOT system.

-In accordance with the SSWG Procedure Manual, all non-self-serve generation connected to the transmission system at 60 kV and above with at least 10 MW aggregated at the Point of Interconnection (POI) must be explicitly modeled.
+In accordance with the SSWG Procedure Manual, all non-self-serve generation connected to the transmission system at 60 kV and above with at least Ten MW aggregated at the Point of Interconnection (POI) must be explicitly modeled.
 This translates to (1) no lumping of generating units and (2) explicit modeling of each step-up transformer.

 The SSWG manual states that station auxiliary load for generating plants should not be modeled explicitly at the generator bus.
-While explicit modeling of station auxiliary load may be necessary for certain dynamic simulations, DWG dynamics study cases shall not include it.
+While explicit modeling of station auxiliary load may be necessary for certain dynamic simulations, DWG dynamic study cases shall not include it.

 Explicit frequency protection relay models shall be provided for all generators where relays are set to trip the generating unit within the “no trip zone” of NERC Standard PRC-024 Attachment 1.

 Explicit voltage protection relay models shall be provided for all generators where relays are set to trip the generating unit within the “no trip zone” of NERC Standard PRC-024 Attachment 2.

+A governor model is not required for the steam turbine(s) of combined cycle plants.

 Intermittent Renewable Resources (e.g. Wind and Solar) Facilities: